 A Young Communist in Stalinist Russia

 Available Now!
 A second edition of this biography is now on sale.
-I’m excited to share the refreshed version, including a hardcover format and LOC cataloging details.
+I’m excited to share the refreshed version with you, including a hardcover format and LOC cataloging details.

 Nina Kosterina was born in a revolutionary camp as the Bolsheviks took over Russia in the 1920s.
 She beat the odds of survival during the harsh early years of Communism and emerged in the 1930s as a young Communist woman in love with her country, her family, her city, her friends, politics, art and life.
 Even when Joseph Stalin’s regime tore apart her family and imprisoned her father, she remained loyal to her country and joined an elite group of young women turned guerilla solders when the Germans invaded the Soviet Union in 1941.